 Consequently, our strategic direction will prioritize establishing, resourcing and empowering a new Collaborative in Health Equity (CHE) to more fully tap into the collective passion and expertise of our faculty, staff and students, as well as the engagement, experiences and viewpoints of our community stakeholders.
-CHE is envisioned to be an academically rigorous, research-intensive and community-oriented structure organized around the twin pillars of community engagement and global health.
-While its priorities will be informed through bidirectional communication with community partners, CHE will have a foundational focus on the following areas: understanding the cause of health inequity, testing new interventions that promote health equity, and pursuing and broadening community-engaged research.
+CHE is envisioned to be an academically rigorous, researchintensive and community-oriented structure organized around the twin pillars of community engagement and global health and education.
+While its priorities will be informed through bidirectional communication with community partners, CHE will have a foundational focus on the following areas: understanding the cause of health inequity, testing new interventions that promote health equity, and pursuing and broadening community-engaged research, as well as global health and education.

-As a hub of high-impact and rigorous research, education and training, CHE will help to facilitate internal alignment and external engagement to more effectively integrate our social compact across the full spectrum of community engagement and global health research, education and partnership projects that promote equity and positive health outcomes for those greatest in need.
+As a hub of high-impact and rigorous research, education and

+training, CHE will help to facilitate internal alignment and external engagement to more effectively integrate our social compact across the full spectrum of community engagement and global health research, education and partnership projects that promote equity and positive health outcomes for those greatest in need.